-For the text and history nerds out there, you might recall that in some time around 2011 a new Greek papyrus manuscript of Mark was “discovered”.
+For the textual critics and history nerds out there, you might recall that in some time around 2011 a new Greek papyrus manuscript of Mark was “discovered”.
 By discovered, I mean it was found already existing in a collection of manuscripts, where it has been housed since 1903.
 It was actually discovered by Bernard Pyne Grenfell and Arthur Surridge Hunt.
 Unlike codex Sinaiticus, these documents were all literally retreated from a trash dump, outside of Oxyrhynchus, Egypt.

 The reason why it took over 100 years to get news of this discovery was that the papyri collected from Egypt by Grenfell and Hunt contained thousands of fragment, some no bigger than a finger.
 Over the years (actually, a century) they have been translated, pieced together, and documented slowly.
 P137 was around for a long time, it’s just that no one had yet gotten around to translating it, analyzing it, and deciding if it needed further research.
 After all, only so many experts work in this field.